aryanndhir/aryanndhir/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on data structures and algorithms
+- 🔭 I’m currently working on Data Structures and Algorithms

 - 🌱 I’m currently learning C++, Python and Django framwework

-- 👯 I’m looking to collaborate on machine learning applications
+- 👯 I’m looking to collaborate on Machine Learning applications

-- 🤔 I’m looking for full time software development internships for 2021
+- 🤔 I’m looking for full time Software Development internships for 2021

 - 📫 How to reach me: https://www.linkedin.com/in/aryanndhir/